 In his comments on the merits of the complaint, the SRSG argues that the form and extent of the investigation required to achieve the purpose of Article 2 of the ECHR shall depend upon the circumstances of the specific case.
 In this instance, the SRSG argues that in cases of a missing person the main task of the investigation is the retrieval and identification of the mortal remains, as well establishing the cause of death.
 The SRSG maintains that in this case attempts were made by UNMIK Police to locate the mortal remains of Mr Nedeljković.

-Furthermore, the SRSG is of the view that an effective investigation was carried out by UNMIK Police in relation to the abduction of Mr Nedeljković but that due to the “the lack of information available from potential eyewitnesses … there were only very limited possibilities from UNMIK to take the investigation much further”.
+Furthermore, the SRSG is of the view that an effective investigation was carried out by UNMIK Police in relation to the abduction of Mr Nedeljković, but that due to the “the lack of information available from potential eyewitnesses … there were only very limited possibilities from UNMIK to take the investigation much further”.

 The Panel’s assessment